Human Resource Management and Development in a Global Context

 Dr Kathy Hartley

-Kathy is a former Sales and Business Manager, having worked for many years within both the private and public sector.
+Kathy is a former Sales and Business Manager, having worked for many years in the healthcare and pharma industries within both the private and public sector.
 She is an Associate member of the CIPD, a Fellow of the Higher Education Authority and also a qualified nurse.
+Her areas of academic interest include change management, coaching and women in leadership.
+You can see more information on Kathy's LinkedIn profile.

 Teaching Team Members